Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 ###Run in iPyton

 1. start the iPython session by typing `iPython` in the terminal
-2. enter the script name at the ipython prompt
+2. type : 'run yourScript.py' at the ipython prompt

 ###Run in iPython notebook